 Tips to safely prepare your holiday meals

-VALDOSTA – The holidays are just around the corner and the Georgia Department of Public Health’s South Health District wants to make sure you and your family are protected from food borne illnesses.
+VALDOSTA – Thanksgiving is just over a week away and Georgia Department of Public Health’s South Health District wants to make sure you and your loved ones are protected from food borne illnesses.

-For many families this Thanksgiving, turkey will take center stage.
-Whether you fry, bake or smoke your bird, it is important to make sure you are properly handling and preparing your poultry.
+Whether you are frying, baking or smoking your bird this Thanksgiving, it is important to make sure you are properly handling and preparing your poultry.

 Make sure to thaw your turkey in the refrigerator in a container or leak-proof plastic bag in cold water that is changed every 30 minutes.
 The Centers for Disease Control and Prevention (CDC) recommends never thawing your turkey on the counter.
 When meat is thawed at room temperature for more than two hours bacteria can begin to grow and that bacteria can make you very sick.